kurves/alx-low_level_programming/0x08-recursion/README.md

-Program that  checks if a number is a  prime number
+Program to check if a string is a palindrome